Bachir-Ndiaye/MetisCooking/README.md

 ```
 $ git clone https://github.com/Bachir-Ndiaye/MetissCooking/
 $ git remote add origin https://github.com/Bachir-Ndiaye/MetissCooking/ (note that you can replace "origin" by whatever you want, i.e "project-p2")
-$ git remote -v ( te see if the remote was added correctly)
+$ git remote -v ( to see if the remote was added correctly)

 ```
 ## Push your work ?